 Task Manager: Simple view

-When users open Task Manager, they see a simplified and easy to read list of the apps that are running on their PC and the status of each of them.
+When users open Task Manager, they see a simplified and easier to read list of the apps that are running on their PC and the status of each of them.
 Task Manager includes an End Task button to close apps manually.

 Task Manager: Detailed view

-Users can open the detailed view of the apps list to see more information about the resource usage of each app (network, disk, memory, and CPU).
+Users can open the detailed view of the apps list to see more information about the resources used by each app (network, disk, memory, and CPU).
 This information is presented in color-coded tiles to help users see which items use the bulk of a resource.
 This view also shows the user when a resource is being consumed by apps (for example, when apps are consuming too much RAM).
-Apps that have multiple windows or tabs are grouped together and names of apps and processes are readable and understandable.
-Additionally, users see what services are associated with each process on one screen.
+Apps that have multiple windows or tabs are grouped together, and names of apps and processes are readable and understandable.
+Additionally, users see which services are associated with each process on one screen.

 Task Manager: Performance